chalk board with back to school anxiety written on it

 • Listen actively: Focus on what your child is saying without interrupting.
 Use body language, such as nodding and maintaining eye contact, to show you are fully engaged in the conversation.

-• Ask open-ended questions: Encourage your child to express their feelings by asking questions that require more than a simple yes or no answer.
+• Ask open-ended questions: Encourage your teen to express their feelings by asking questions that require more than a simple yes or no answer.
 This helps them explore and articulate their emotions more deeply.

 Related: Breaking the Silence: How to Talk to Your Teen About Mental Health

-Ways to Prepare for the School Year
+Ways to Prepare for the New School Year

 Preparing for the school year ahead of time can help ensure a smoother transition and reduce anxiety for both parents and students alike: